2013-04-27

 (gcd-terms L2 (remainder-terms L1 L2))))

-We then need to define a gcd-poly for polynomials which raises an error if the polynomials have different indeterminates.
+gcd-poly for polynomials which raises an error if the polynomials have different indeterminates.
 This requires that we first check that the indeterminates match, raising the error if they don't, invoking gcd-terms to determine the GCD of the two polynomials' term-lists, and then finally creating a new polynomial with the same indeterminate as the two original polynomials and with the GCD as its term-list.

-Note that, with our implementation of the rational package, we can't simply use eq? to compare the indeterminates and then take the indeterminate from the first polynomial as the one to create the resulting polynomial in.
+rational package, we can't simply use eq? to compare the indeterminates and then take the indeterminate from the first polynomial as the one to create the resulting polynomial in.
 Back in exercise 2.90 we introduced the concept of the unbound indeterminate in order to allow us to handle type conversions correctly.
 This requires that an unbound polynomial is considered to match the indeterminate of any other polynomial.
 In order to achieve this we also introduced the procedures same-variable? and select-variable, which cope with the unbound indeterminate.
 As a result, we must implement gcd-poly in terms of these procedures.
 Other than this the implementation is straightforward:

 (define (gcd-poly p1 p2)